UnTanukii/tnTeleport/README.md

 - Simple and complete configuration
 - <b>0.00MS</b> when not in use | <b>0.06MS</b> Maximum in use
 - Script to teleport from a point A to a point B (Example: Drug Farm, Tower,...)
+- You can choose that only one job has access to the point

 # tnTeleport 0.00MS

 - Configuration simple et complète
 - <b>0.00MS</b> quand il n'est pas utilisé | <b>0.06MS</b> Maximum en utilisation
 - Script pour se téléporter d'un point A à un point B (Exemple : Ferme de drogues, Tour,...)
+- Vous pouvez choisir qu'un seul job ait accès à ce point.